alenyeh1014/Data-Science-Google-Playstore-Analytics/README.md

-# Data-Science-Google-Playstore-Analytics
+# Market Analytics: Google Playstore Preference
-A project with Machine Learning and Deep Learning methodologies.
+Hi all, this is a Data Science Project ! - Market Analytics with Machine Learning methodologies.